 Google Analytics Reporting Tools is very useful for viewing your website’s traffic.
 In the previous article, we have described an overview of the Google Analytics guide For Beginners.
 You got the information about what Google Analytics is.
 What it can do?
 Why do you need Google Analytics?
 What are its benefits?
 And many more.

 Once you start getting in Google Analytics data, you can start learning about your website traffic.
 Each time you log in to Google Analytics, you will be taken to your Google Analytics Home.
 The Home page gives you a summary of what is interesting about your data.
-Not wasting time let us go to deep information about the reports:
+Not wasting time let us go for deep information about the reports:

 You can choose between date ranges like last week, last calendar month, or last 30 days.
 However, you can also set specific dates by clicking the start- and end-date fields and selecting calendar dates.
 If you would like to select an entire month, simply click on the name of the month in the calendar to the left.

-e.
-Metric Selector: You can change the metric shown from users to a different metric by selecting the drop-down menu under the Overview tab.
+You can change the metric shown from users to a different metric by selecting the drop-down menu under the Overview tab.
 Analytics lets you compare this to a second metric over the same time period by clicking “Select a metric”.

-f.
-Metrics: There are a number of helpful metrics beneath the line graph:
+There are a number of helpful metrics beneath the line graph:

 - “Users” are the total number of users that visited for the given date range.